Tanya’s incredibly lo-fi web site

 back to top

 Fringe!
-Yes, I am a little biased since my man Philip is on the crew, but I truly enjoy it.
-The principals are very well cast, writing is great and getting even better, and Walter is an absolute treasure.
+Yes, I am a little biased since my man Philip was on the crew, but I truly enjoy it.
+The principals are so well cast, writing is great, and Walter is an absolute treasure.
 I had the pleasure of meeting John Noble and in addition to being an amazing actor he's also such a sweetheart!

-House I freaking love this show.
-Hugh Laurie is so convincing that it took *ages* for this huge Blackadder fan to figure out that House is Prince George in Blackadder the Third and Lieutenant George in Blackadder Goes Forth.
+House I still love Hugh Laurie in the show, but I have to admit I haven't kept up with it lately.
+Hugh is so convincing that it took *ages* for this huge Blackadder fan to figure out that House is Prince George in Blackadder the Third and Lieutenant George in Blackadder Goes Forth.
 Plus, I just love House's demeanor -- he's smart, and he tells it like it is.
 It reminds me of the first time I visited my doctor (who is actually a very sweet and caring person as well as being an excellent doctor) and he came in the exam room singing a little song about hating people.
 I immediately knew I had found the right doctor for me!

 Dexter